George Berkeley: Immaterialism

 George Berkeley’s theory that matter does not exist comes from the belief that "sensible things are those only which are immediately perceived by sense."
-Berkeley says in his book called The Principles of Human Knowledge that "the ideas of sense are stronger, livelier, and clearer than those of the imagination; and they are also steady, orderly and coherent."
+Berkeley says in his book called Principles of Human Knowledge that "the ideas of sense are stronger, livelier, and clearer than those of the imagination; and they are also steady, orderly and coherent."
 From this we can tell that the things that we are perceiving are truly real rather than it just being a dream.

 All knowledge comes from perception; what we perceive are ideas, not things in themselves; a thing in itself must be outside experience; so the world only consists of ideas and minds that perceive those ideas; a thing only exists so far as it perceives or is perceived.
 Through this we can see that consciousness is considered something that exists to Berkeley due to its ability to perceive. "'To be,' said of the object, means to be perceived, 'esse est percipi'; 'to be', said of the subject, means to perceive or 'percipere'."
 Having established this, Berkeley then attacks the "opinion strangely prevailing amongst men, that houses, mountains, rivers, and in a word all sensible objects have an existence natural or real, distinct from being perceived".
 He believes this idea to be inconsistent because such an object with an existence independent of perception must have both sensible qualities, and thus be known (making it an idea), and also an insensible reality, which Berkeley believes is inconsistent.
 Berkeley believes that the error arises because people think that perceptions can imply or infer something about the material object.
 Berkeley calls this concept abstract ideas.
 He rebuts this concept by arguing that people cannot conceive of an object without also imagining the sensual input of the object.
 He argues in Principles of Human Knowledge that, similar to how people can only sense matter with their senses through the actual sensation, they can only conceive of matter (or, rather, ideas of matter) through the idea of sensation of matter.
 This implies that everything that people can conceive in regards to matter is only ideas about matter.
 Thus, matter, should it exist, must exist as collections of ideas, which can be perceived by the senses and interpreted by the mind.
 But if matter is just a collection of ideas, then Berkeley concludes that matter, in the sense of a material substance, does not exist as most philosophers of Berkeley's time believed.
 Indeed, if a person visualizes something, then it must have some colour, however dark or light; it cannot just be a shape of no colour at all if a person is to visualize it.